-The following table describes the fields on the Port Config tab.
+Use the data in the following table to use the Port Config tab.

 Name Description poeConservationLevel Enables or disables the TLV for requesting a specific power conservation level for an IP phone connected to the switch port.
 Important: Only Ethernet ports on switches that support PoE can request a specific power conservation level for an IP phone. callServer Enables or disables the TLV for advertising call server IPv4 addresses to an IP phone connected to the switch port. fileServer Enables or disables the TLV for advertising file server IPv4 addresses to an IP phone connected to the switch port.
 FramingTlv Enables or disables the frame tagging TLV for exchanging Layer 2 priority tagging information between the switch and an IP phone.